animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/xml-gemfire-clientserver.md

 2. We must create an instance of an VMware GemFire `ClientCache`.
 We initialize it with our `gemfireProperties`.

-3. Then we configure a `Pool` of connections to talk to the Apache Geode Server in our Client/Server topology.
+3. Then we configure a `Pool` of connections to talk to the VMware GemFire Server in our Client/Server topology.
 In our configuration, we use sensible settings for timeouts, number of connections and so on.
     Also, our `Pool` has been configured to connect directly to the server (using the nested `gfe:server` element).